Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 The oral options

-Rybelsus (oral semaglutide, Novo Nordisk) is the only FDA-approved oral GLP-1.
-It's approved for type 2 diabetes management, not specifically for weight loss.
-Some providers prescribe it off-label for weight loss, and studies suggest it may help with weight reduction, though the evidence base for weight loss specifically is more limited than for injectable Wegovy.
+Rybelsus (oral semaglutide, Novo Nordisk) is FDA-approved for type 2 diabetes management, not for weight loss.
+Some providers prescribe it off-label for weight loss; its weight loss evidence base is more limited than either of the two newer pills.

 Head-to-head comparison